| |

 product everywhere (except well shaded soffits).
 This

-might take the form of a conditioning coat followed by
+might take the form of a clear sealer followed by two coats

-two coats of Duration, or a conditioning coat followed by
+of Duration, or a clear sealer followed by 1-2-3 acrylic

 Anything less does not adequately seal the surface.